Ambivert-technologies/Python-Task/CSV_to_Image/README.md

 Features :
 - Size of Canvas can be customized by defining in csv
 - File name can be defined to get the output image in perticular dimension
-- Input : CSV, Font
+- Input : Sample included CSV, Font
 - Output : Images in jpg format

 # Use Case